DefectDojo/django-DefectDojo/readme-docs/CONTRIBUTING.md

 For changes that require additional settings, you can now use local_settings.py file.
 See the logging section below for more information.

 ## Python3 version
-For compatibility reasons, the code in dev branch should be python3.8 compliant.
+For compatibility reasons, the code in dev branch should be python3.11 compliant.

 ## Submitting Pull Requests

 The following are things to consider before submitting a pull request to DefectDojo.

-0. Base your PR against the `dev` branch, unless discussed otherwise with the maintainers
+0. Base your PR against the `dev` or `bugfix` branch, unless discussed otherwise with the maintainers

 0. Make sure that the install is working properly.